 Context: Sure, learners can decide what and where to learn; the task is getting them to perform.

 If corporate L&D doesn’t have to build all content learners may lean on, then L&D can focus on what is really important to the business and provide the best, impactful experience on those topics.
 Let Learning 3.0 introduce learners to the right content based on job performance context (what I need to know, when I need it).
-In this regard, corporate learning has two key outcomes:
+In this regard, corporate learning and development strategy has two key outcomes:

 - Contextual Learning: Enable learning that is a continuous cycle of equipping and activating—equipping with information using multi-modal interactions across the formal and informal spectrum and activating the behavioral adoption with real-world reflection and feedback as learning opportunities arise through intentional contact with peers, managers, customers, and direct reports.
 Managers can no longer just be aware, they must be involved.